We are a welcoming community

 At West Concord Union Church, we come together from the neighborhood around the church and from surrounding towns; as members who were born into this congregation and as new visitors and friends; as people of deep faith and those who are just beginning to explore Christian traditions.
 We are a lively and informal congregation small enough to know each other well.

 Following the example of Jesus, we strive to offer a warm welcome to everyone.
 We are an “Open and Affirming” church, fully including people of all sexual orientations and gender identities.
-Our members include singles, couples, and families.
+Our members include singles, couples, and families across all age groups.
 Many folks who participate in our community have developmental or physical disabilities.
 We believe that Black Lives Matter and are working to address issues of privilege and bias.
 Whoever you are, you are welcome here.

 WCUC has a deep history in West Concord, founded in 1891 as a “Union” church for neighborhood Protestants of every denomination.
 We are now a part of the United Church of Christ, which is known for its dedication to social issues and the way it honors each individual’s spiritual discernment.

 Our Open and Affirming Covenant (May 2, 1999)

 We, the members of the West Concord Union Church, are called to love one another as God loves us, freely and unconditionally.
 We further believe that diversity enriches our faith community.

 Therefore, we welcome persons of any age, gender, race, sexual orientation, socio-economic status, ethnicity and physical or mental ability into full membership and participation in the body of Christ.
 We celebrate family in all its diverse forms and honor, support, and bless all loving and committed relationships.
 As we are one in Christ, we are called to accept and respect one another in the face of our differences.
 We agree that continued dialogue is necessary as we each grow in learning and understanding.